-Current mobile mapping application trends in the community planning or mapping industry are mainly confined to navigating physical geographical features, entertainment through map-based gaming, or mapping of novels or movie locations on interactive maps.
+Current mobile mapping application trends in the community planning or mapping industry are mainly confined to navigating physical geographical features, entertainment through map-based gaming, or mapping novels or movie locations on interactive maps.
 The new concepts of spatial turn have not been reflected in these apps.
-We argue that connecting theoretical trends to digital practices can create a more engaging as well as pedagogical experience for users.
+We argue that connecting theoretical trends to digital practices can create a more engaging and pedagogical experience for users.

 Initial Research: Where Does the Idea Come From?

 In the mid-twentieth century, spatial theories went through a humanistic turn in response to failures of the positivistic top-down approach in explaining space and its social and cultural complexities.
 By then, several social theorists developed their thoughts around space and human subjects to explain this complexity.
-These notions led to the emergence of new subfields in geography called “film geography'' and “literary geography” and soon gained in popularity among general education courses in departments of geography or film/ humanities studies world-wide.
+These notions led to the emergence of new subfields in geography called "film geography" and "literary geography".
+They soon gained in popularity among general education courses in departments of geography or film/ humanities studies worldwide.
 In recent years, computational criticism and Geoweb technologies have also revolutionized spatial humanities education.
-In addition to geographical concepts, these courses include many aspects of the relations in space, including human-man relation or man-environment relation, etc., which were barely addressed in traditional geography courses.
+In addition to geographical concepts, these courses include many aspects of the relations in space, including human-man relations or man-environment relations, etc., which were barely addressed in traditional geography courses.
 However, a review of employing geo-web technologies in film geography practices reveals that these practices have mostly remained limited to isolating 'geographical' passages from novels or movies.
 This paper proposes an app that bases films to explain environmental justice to young people with a spatial lens.